Master of Science: Nursing (M.S. Nursing)

-Clinical Nurse Leader Program
+Clinical Nurse Leader Emphasis

 The Clinical Nurse Leader (CNL) program at the University of Northern Colorado leading to a master’s degree prepares nurses in advanced generalist nursing practice.
 This program prepares them to oversee the care coordination for patients, assess risks, develop quality improvement strategies, facilitate team communication, and implement evidence-based solutions at the unit level.
 The role prepares nurses to provide direct care services while exercising clinical judgment, systems improvement, patient advocacy.
 CNLs are leaders by definition and this leadership occurs at the point of care.
 It does not focus on nursing administration or management.

 CNLs are typically found at the beside or providing direct patient care in other settings where they work with other members of the healthcare team to provide a safe environment for patients through a focus on needs and individualized care.
 Completing the program prepares participants to sit for the Clinical Nurse Leader Certification exam, a mark of excellence that signifies that the CNL possesses the requisite knowledge and skills to practice in this capacity.